Campol-Russel/In-the-wild-FSL/README.md

 ## Abstract
 In the Philippines, there is a scarcity of research on the deaf and mute culture, making institutions exclusive and limiting opportunities for the growth of the deaf and mute.
 This study aims to contribute to the development of real-time and accessible sign language detection and recognition systems.
 The dataset introduces a Filipino Sign Language dataset, addressing existing image dataset gaps.
 Data collection involved 100 adult participants capturing alphabet signs in varying environments.
-The open-source dataset contains 8,100 images, benchmarked in different models for broader use in the Filipino deaf community.
+The open-source dataset contains 8,100 images benchmarked in different models for broader use in the Filipino deaf community.

 ## Sample Visuals
 ![Sample Images of the Dataset](img/comp.png)